Ohio National Guard unit helps food distribution at The FoodBank

-DAYTON, Ohio (WDTN) – Twenty-five members of the Ohio National Guard will be deployed to help with operations at the Dayton FoodBank (DFB) Monday.
+DAYTON, Ohio (WDTN) – Twenty-five members of the Ohio National Guard were deployed to help with operations at the Dayton Foodbank (DFB) Monday.

 “Right now what we’re doing is the distribution, packaging and transportation of food to these vulnerable populations and that could grow in the near future to different missions,” Colonel Matthew Woodruff of the Ohio National Guard told 2 NEWS on the phone.